replicate/replicate-python/CONTRIBUTING.md

 ## Publishing a release

-This project has a [GitHub Actions workflow](https://github.com/replicate/replicate-python/blob/ab4439ee02d1f157cd3b904f5e0232b69bbae707/.github/workflows/ci.yaml#L37-L63) that publishes the `replicate` package to PyPI.
+This project has a [GitHub Actions workflow](/.github/workflows/ci.yaml) that publishes the `replicate` package to PyPI.
 The release process is triggered by manually creating and pushing a new git tag.

-First, set the version number in [replicate/__about__.py](replicate/__about__.py) and commit it to the `main` branch:
+First, set the version number in [pyproject.toml](pyproject.toml) and commit it to the `main` branch:

 ```
-__version__ = "0.0.1a7"
+version = "0.7.0"
 ```

 Then run the following in your local checkout: